eFax Blog

 An image of a MacBook and iPhone, both of which can be used to send faxes.

 Despite the convenience and speed of email and instant messaging, fax machines are still used every day in some industries.
 But, what is a fax machine?
 What is a fax machine used for?
+Are fax machines still used?
 And, how does a fax machine work?
-Here’ we’ll answer these questions and explain how to use a fax machine.
+Here we’ll answer these questions and explain how to use a fax machine

 A fax machine is also known as a facsimile machine.
 It scans, transmits, and reproduces documents remotely.
 The fax machine revolutionized document sharing by facilitating the near-instant transfer of physical documents over long distances.
 Essentially, a fax machine converts scanned images or text into electronic signals, transmitted via telephone lines, and reconstructed at the receiving end.

-Understanding fax machines is key to appreciating the evolution of telecommunications.
+Understanding the working and the use cases of a fax machine is key to appreciating the evolution of telecommunications.

 A brief history of the fax machine shows us that fax machines have evolved significantly since the mid-20th century.
 Originally analog, modern fax machines now leverage digital technology for clarity and efficiency.
 Moreover, the idea of transmitting images over long distances dates back to before the 1960s when fax machines became widely used.